gdwnldsKSC/WinQEMU/ReadMe.md

 Only Debug/Win32 is currently "fixed up" and working as of this time.

-Visual Studio 2008 / Visual C++ 2008 Runtime DEBUG version required for currently included fmod library build.
-(Satisified by having VS2008 installed, or otherwise acquiring MSVCR90D.dll ) - this is next on roadmap to fix.
-Setting build to RELEASE will enable it to build/run without VS2022 debugging capabilities, but will allow you to use the regular VC++ 2008 Runtime currently.
-Fix will probably be removal of fmod dependency.
+Visual Studio 2008 / Visual C++ 2008 Runtime DEBUG version required for currently included build of sdl.
+This requirement will be fixed in the future by properly integrating the SDL build process and upgrading to a far newer version.
+Switching to a 'release' build will remove this requirement and allow usage of only the regular VC++ Runtime redistributable, but until that time, the easiest route is to acquire MSVCR90D.dll separately or install Visual Studio 2008.

 For a working debug environment, add to D:\Images\ (currently hard coded) vgabios-cirrus.bin, small.ffs, and bios.bin for a minimal x86 emulated system during debugging.
 This path can